 It is my experience that your company’s DNA is found in the collective strengths that each individual employee brings to the table.
-Building Employee Loyalty in your company is an important key to set you company apart from your competition.
+Building Employee Loyalty in your company is an important key to set your company apart from your competition.

 On a recent visit to his alma mater, West Virginia University, the former executive chairman and CEO of Cisco Systems, John Chambers stated, “Eighty percent of CEOs in America believe their company delivers superior customer service; twenty percent of the customers believe those same companies deliver superior customer service”.

 This demonstrates a significant chasm between an executive’s view of their company and the industry reality.

 Most CEOs believe that their people set them apart from others in the industry.
 This belief is understandable when you consider that people and company culture are unique to each organization.
 But we know that all successful companies have both good and smart people or they wouldn’t be in business.
 Now I realize that many executives truly believe that their people are better than those working for other companies, but it’s more than that.